Table of Contents

 A more practical approach to optimizing nutrition and health may include implementing an eating window or intermittent fasting (Gabel et al., 2018).
 This method allows the body to experience short periods of fasting while providing necessary nutrients and avoiding excessive mental stress.

-8-10 hours of eating a day, let’s say from 10 am to 6 pm.
+Studies show that there is an advantage to eating up to 10 hours a day, say from 10 am to 6 pm.
 Eat 2-3 concentrated meals a day and wait 5-6 hours between meals, of course in concentrated meals.
 The wait between meals is the time when the stomach empties.
-Think about how they used to eat, do you think they ate all day?
+In addition, science shows that you should not eat at least two hours before bedtime.

 It is important not to eat at least four hours before going to sleep, that way the sleep and digestion will be much better, this is how the ancients also used to do it.
 Testimony of a person who lived with the Indians in America it is known that they ate 2 meals a day.
 (My Life Among The Indians – George Catlin).
-According to his testimony they were magnificently built, upright and happy including white and straight teeth [without toothpaste] lived on buffalo meat, corn and fruit.
+According to his testimony they were magnificently built, upright and happy including white and straight teeth (without toothpaste) lived on buffalo meat, corn and fruit.
 These are of course the Indians who did not come into contact with modernization.
-There is also a logical reason, in free thinking we look for the facts with logic, and not just think “Oh, that’s how the Indians ate” – the logic is that by eating we “injure” the intestines, just like in running when you “injure” muscles and joints, and you need to give them time to heal .
+There is also a logical reason, in free thinking we look for the facts with logic, and not just think “Oh, that’s how the Indians ate” – the logic is that when we eat we “injure” the intestines, just like in running when you “injure” muscles and joints, and you need to give them time to heal .
 The more processed and unnatural the food, the more “injured” they are.

 Are the parents always to blame?